 Linux OS

-This view displays a table with Linux Updates that are installed on the endpoints in your organization with the following details: Application, Package, Version, Endpoints, Servers, Category, and Distribution. - Pending
+This view displays a table with Linux Updates that are installed on the endpoints in your organization with the following details: Application, Package, Version, CVE, CVSS, Endpoints, Servers, Category, and Distribution. -

 This view displays a table with the Updates per Endpoint with the following details: Hostname, Username, and Updates per Endpoint.